natemosco-Web24/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    Dom stands for Document Object Model.
+It is the structure within which all websites are rendered.
+This has an inherit structure that ties all elements on a page together with parent/child relationships which allows the page to be manipulated.
+Without the DOM structure there would be no inheritance of properties online.
+Because the DOM is language agnostic it treats all code as objects and therefore creates a standard interface to reference how to access all provided code on any given webpage.
 2. What is an event?
+    An event is any action that falls into the predefined list of possible actions aviailable to be captured or recorded such as those provided by changes from a mouse, keyboard, window-screen or server.
 3. What is an event listener?
+    A listener is set in place to flag the occurence of any event such as a mouse click.
+The use of a listener is to attach a function or piece of data to produce either an action, animation, or aid in the experience of the user on that webpage.
+The listener simply acts as a trigger and unless otherwise prevented will continue to "listen" for every occurence of the event in question.
 4. Why would we convert a NodeList into an Array?
+    A NodeList by default has only one method available to it: forEach.
+If you wanted to accumulate, reduce, or use some other method on the list it would not be possible without first converting it into an array.

 5. What is a component?
+    a component is a reusable bit of code that performs a specific function.
+Due to its specificity the component can often be reused again and again.
+The example of a button component allows for understanding of this.
+By creating a component that makes a button you need only insert or call that component every time you need a new button on your web page.

 ### Git Set up